-Launching November 14, 2021, Hoot Camp is a series of educational workshops intended to ensure that Seattle Audubon programming is welcoming, safe, and inclusive for all.
+Hoot Camp is a series of educational workshops, refreshed and offered annually, intended to ensure that Seattle Audubon programming is welcoming, safe, and inclusive for all.
 Hoot Camp was created in direct response to feedback from community members and volunteers, who shared they did not always feel welcome when participating in Seattle Audubon’s programs.
-While these trainings are an important first step to promoting a more inclusive culture, this Hoot Camp is only the beginning.
+While these trainings are an important step to promoting a more inclusive culture, Hoot Camp is only the beginning.
 This work has the power to be transformational over time, and will require consistent practice and effort.

 Investing in People

 Seattle Audubon volunteers have powered impressive conservation accomplishments throughout the organization’s long history.
 They have created a close community that cares about birds.

 While we now have a professional staff, volunteer leaders continue to represent Seattle Audubon and the organization’s values in almost every activity and program we offer.
 In The Nature Shop, leading a field trip or Neighborhood Bird Outing, serving on the board or a working committee, or volunteering for a youth education activity, volunteers are in a position to demonstrate those values, and are a vital connection to the organization for the public.
 Seattle Audubon celebrates the importance of these roles, and as an organization, have has an obligation to support volunteers’ success in fulfilling the mission, just as we do for our staff.